kalnikos/Degree-Estimator/README.md

 ## Model Building

-Initially I transformed the categorical variables into dummy variables.
-In addition I split the data into training and test split with a test size of 20%.
+Initially, I transformed the categorical variables into dummy variables.
+In addition, I split the data into training and test split with 20% test size.

 I tried tree different models and evaluated them with the Mean Absolute Error.
 I choose the MAE because is easy to interpret the results and it fits nice at that type of problems.